jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 since our purpose is *only* to obtain a method handle, without calling it at this point.
-We therefore invent the convention that every handler provide a method we can consult to find the implementation, given the operation and the Java class of each operand.
+We therefore invent the convention that every handler must provide a method we can consult to find the implementation, given the operation and the Java class of each operand.
 For types implemented in Java, this can work by reflection: